Entire Space Counterfactual Learning for Reliable Content Recommendations: Preliminaries

-Nonetheless, this method suffers from severe high variance as the CTR estimates are frequently close to zero.
-The doubly robust (DR) estimator \cite{dr} further mitigates this high variance via error imputation technique~\cite{eib}.
-Specifically, it first constructs an imputation model $\hat{\delta}_{u,i}$ to impute the CVR estimation error in $\mathcal{D}$, and corrects the imputation with $\hat{e}_{u,i}=\delta_{u,i}-\hat{\delta}_{u,i}$ in $\mathcal{O}$.
-The learning objective can be formulated as
+However, the IPS method can exhibit high variance, particularly in sparse data scenarios like CVR estimation, where propensities are often extremely small.
+To address this, the doubly robust (DR) estimator \cite{dr} incorporates an error imputation technique.
+It constructs an imputation model $\hat{\varepsilon}_{u,i}$ to approximate CVR estimation errors in $\mathcal{D}$, and refines the imputation with $\hat{e}_{u,i} = \varepsilon_{u,i} - \hat{\varepsilon}_{u,i}$ in $\mathcal{O}$: